|City/Town: • Miami|

 Its founder Mary Baker Eddy was born in Bow, New Hampshire in 1821 and grew up in a deeply religious Calvinist Congregational home, and due to her poor health, she was homeschooled for most of her childhood.
 Burdened by her health, Eddy sought relief from her sickness using alternative medicines such as homeopathy which she studied in depth.
 In 1862, she met Phineas Parkhurst Quimby, the founder of the New Thought movement who utilized hypnosis as a means of healing.
 He claimed he also discovered he could heal by suggestion alone, believing that illness was all in the patient’s mind meaning cure lies in simply discovering the truth.
 Although not religious, he believed had rediscovered the healing methods of Jesus Christ.

 In 1866, Eddy fell on an icy sidewalk and left her in bed in critical condition and since Quimby had died just one month prior, she could no longer seek his aid.
 Instead, she turned to the Bible and after a few days of praying tirelessly, she felt suddenly well and began telling her friends how she was healed through prayer alone.
-Although she did not fully understand it at the time, this moment was what she considered one of the “falling apples” that helped her understand Christian Science.
+Although she did not fully understand it then, this moment was what she considered one of the “falling apples” that helped her understand Christian Science.

 After her fall, she began teaching and writing her ideas which she eventually published in Science and Health with Key to the Scriptures, considered her most important work.
 Her students voted to form a church called the Church of Christ (Scientist) in 1879, later reorganized as The First Church of Christ, Scientist, also known as The Mother Church, in 1892.
 She founded the Massachusetts Metaphysical College in 1881 to continue teaching students.
 Eddy also wrote numerous books and articles, founding the Christian Science Publishing Society in 1898 in order to distribute Christian Science literature.